 Japan did not sign the Geneva Convention.
 The Japanese martial code did not permit surrender and thus the Government saw no need to acceed to the Ruropean standards of warfare relected in the Geneva Convention.
 The Japanese treatment of POWs in World War II was barbaric.
 The most severe treatment was directed at the Chinese who were killed in large numbers by a variety of brutal means.
 American, Australian, and British POWs were starved, brutalized, and used for forced labor.
 The construction of the Burma-Thai railroad was a particularly horendous project in which malnourished British and Australian POWs were forced to do hard labor undervthe most extrene conditions.
 POWs were used as slave laborers, working in brutl conditiins, in many others areas such as Manchurian coal mines.
 Some were even used for medical experiments, including live vivisections and assessments of biological weapons.
 Some POWs were shot at the end of the War in an effort to prevent accounts of their mistreatment to become public.
 We are unsure how extensive such incidents were.
 We know of one such incident in the Dutch East Indies.
 The Japanese shot about 100 American contract workers on Wake Island.

 Japan did not sign the Geneva Convention governing the treatment of POWs (1929).
-I am not sure why they refused.
+We are not sure why they refused.
 The Militarists by 1929 were becoming increasonly influential.
-Presumably as the Japanese martial code did not permit surender, they saw no need for adhering to the European standards of warfare reflected in the Convention.
+Presumably as the Japanese martial code (Bushido) did not permit surender, they saw no need for adhering to the European standards of warfare reflected in the Convention.
 What we do not fully understand is that during the Russo-Japanese War (1904-05) and World War I (1914-18), Japan also took Western POWs.
 These POWs were not subjected to the horrendous treatment accorded to World War II POWs.
 The Japanese announced after the War began that they would adhere to some provisions of the Geneva Convention (1942).
 I do not have details on this decession.
 One would assume that it was a propaganda statement as Japanese treatment of POWs throughout the war was barbaric.

 The construction of the Burma-Thai railroad was a particularly horendous project in which malnourished British and Australian POWs were forced to do hard labor while being fed staevation wages under the most extrene conditions.
 POWs were used as slave laborers, working in brutal conditiins, in many others areas such as Japanese coal and copper mines and limestone quaries.
 Conditions were especially bad in Manchurian coal mines.
 There were Allied (mostly American) prisoners who were held at a forced labour camp near Hiroshima.
 Most survived the atomic bomb attack because they were deep underground in coal mines.